All Posts

 The initial drivers in favor of LangGraph were:

-However, we certainly also had some concerns which favored an implementation from-scratch, including:
+However, we certainly also had some concerns which favored an implementation from scratch, including:

-To decide, as one does for most projects of this type, we started with a prototype evaluation.
+Who changed this value?)To decide, as one does for most projects of this type, we started with a prototype evaluation.
 Specifically, we quickly (~1 week/1 FTE, including learnings) implemented a stripped-down, stand-alone LangGraph implementation of our targeted flow, where we tried to test:

 The results were encouraging, and we proceeded to implement our actual flow in LangGraph within our application.
 As expected, in the process, we learned a number of additional lessons.
 Below we document what we have learned, and the conventions we intend to follow in the future, as our use of Agent flows will expand.